| | BACK TO FANFIC LIBRARY | HOME |

 those of the horrified people of San Francisco.
 They were screams of joy

+and the release of Hell itself.
 "Mommy,?"
 Kat cried.
 She squirmed out from beneath her mother's

 body.
 Rachel was still in the position she was when she shoved Kat underneath